scaleoutsean/solidfire-windows/README.md

   - Check the latest NetApp HCI drivers (login for support site required) [here](https://kb.netapp.com/Advice_and_Troubleshooting/Hybrid_Cloud_Infrastructure/NetApp_HCI/Firmware_and_driver_versions_in_NetApp_HCI_and_NetApp_Element_software) and with that find the latest f/w for your system and NIC.
 Pay attention - H615C and H410C may support different Mellanox 4-Lx firmware although both use the same chip
   - Now with this firmware version information go to NVIDIA/Mellanox driver downloads and start looking from newer drivers WinOF-2 drivers.
 Driver Release Notes contain the information about recommended and supported NIC f/w (an example for WinOF-2 v2.30.51000 can be seen [here](https://docs.mellanox.com/display/winof2v23051000/Supported+Network+Adapter+Cards+and+MFT+Tools))
   - Do the same for the Intel NIC (if applicable, such as on the H410C)
-  - Update f/w first and then install a matching driver
+  - Update f/w first and then install a matching Windows NIC driver
     - If you install a Mellanox driver that's very new and does not support f/w you have, it may offer to upgrade firmware.
 If you want to us the NetApp-supplied f/w, decline this offer and install a driver that supports the f/w you want to use
 - UPDATE:
   - You can update compute node firmware (including BIOS, BMC drivers and the rest) from NetApp HCI NDE or manually.
-If another OS (such as Windows) is already installed, you'd probably want to upgrade f/w without NDE.
+If another OS (such as Windows) is already installed, you'd probably want to upgrade f/w without NDE
   - When NetApp HCI releases a f/w upgrade in a new NDE version, you could get the f/w from the HCI Compute ISO or download it from the Mellanox Web site, use the [MFT utility](https://www.mellanox.com/support/firmware/mlxup-mft) to upgrade firmware and finally, and finally install one of Windows OFED-2 drivers that support that f/w.
 If you don't have any issues, better don't upgrade (considering that Windows OS can still change its routing or NIC names during routine maintenance operations)
+  - In theory if Windows is installed on the second internal disk, disk #1 (not disk #0, where NetApp HCI Bootstrap OS is installed in the case of NetApp HCI with VMware), you may be able to update BIOS, BMC and other f/w from NetApp NDE, while leaving the Windows OS in place (on disk #1).
+This is how it works for ESXi, but it's not explicitly supported with Windows.
+If you use RSTe/VROC (see below), then the both disks would be part of one RAID1-like volume.

 ## Microsoft Windows on NetApp HCI Compute Nodes with RAID1 system volume

 - H410C and H615C systems may have the ability to configure Intel VROC (RSTe) with sSATA drives (depending on the OS and version).
 Users interested in this option should inquire with their NetApp representative
-- Hardware monitoring is available through IPMI

 ## NetApp Active IQ OneCollect

 - [OneCollect](https://mysupport.netapp.com/site/tools/tool-eula/activeiq-onecollect/download) can be set to periodically collect event logs from SolidFire and Windows Server systems collected to it
+- This helps you monitor configuration drift and discover changes in things like driver versions and more
 - It also makes it convenient and easy to submit logs to NetApp Support

 ### NetApp H410C